Jiangmen Guangdong, China Travel Guide

 Discover Jiangmen city center's local markets and riverfront zones on your own pace.

-Visit museums like Jiangmen Institution or Kaiping Museum for comprehensive studies of local history.
+Visit museums like Jiangmen Institution or Kaiping Museum for deep dives into local history.